 Advanced topics in finance.
 This is an individually designed course that allows the student to pursue advanced topics in specific finance areas.
 Prerequisites: Senior standing and permission of instructor.
 1-3 credits.

 Finance 492 - Internship: Finance

 An on-the-job learning experience designed to give students an opportunity to apply their technical and professional skills and to observe organizations in action.
-Prerequisites: Cumulative and major GPA of 2.33 or greater, 60 credits or more, declared business or economics major, a declared concentration, FINA 350, MANG 391, and permission of the internship instructor.
+Prerequisites: Cumulative and major GPA of 2.33 or greater, 60 credits or more, declared business or economics major, a declared concentration, FINA 350, MANG 391, and permission of the internship director.
 2-3 credits per internship placement; limited to a maximum of 6 credits. *Fulfills General Education Goal 14

 Finance 495 - Special Topics.
 Selected Topics in Finance

 The topics may vary from semester to semester.
 May be repeated for credit when topics change.
 Prerequisite: Permission of instructor.
 1-3 credits.

 Finance 498 - Honors Research in Finance